malminhas/trello-utils/README.md

 ## Outstanding
 * Add more support to `trelloMetrics.py` command line for basic Trello functionality.
-* Consider
+* Consider leveraging comprehensive [py-trello](https://github.com/sarumont/py-trello) for that basic functionality.
-* Work on making the script more modular.
+* Work on making the script more modular to separate out Trello part from data analysis.
 * Look at analysing the contents of Cards in more detail.

 ## Licence